onlook-dev/onlook/README.md

      1. [Nextjs](https://www.npmjs.com/package/@onlook/nextjs)
      2. [Babel (webpack, esbuild, vite, etc.)](https://www.npmjs.com/package/@onlook/babel-plugin-react)
 2. Run your project in dev mode
 3. Open Onlook studio to where your project is running locally.
-For example: `http://localhost:3000`
+For example `http://localhost:3000`

 The code for the plugins are under `plugins`.